 Offshore equity markets that were particularly hard hit by negative sentiment rather than economic fundamentals, still offer compelling investment opportunities despite the fact that they have already started to recover.
-Very interesting statistics published by 1741 Asset Management (previously Wegelin Asset Management), the MSCI Europe offered a discount to fair value of 22%, compared to a discount of 9% of the MSCI World, and a premium of 18% of the US MSCI.
-Worst hit bourse of all was Italy with a discount of 60% of the MSCI Italy, all values as at end of August.
+Very interesting statistics published by 1741 Asset Management (previously Wegelin Asset Management), the MSCI Europe offered a discount to fair value of 21%, 1% down since September compared to a discount of 8% of the MSCI World, down 1% since September, and a premium of 17% of the US MSCI, also down 1% since September.
+Worst hit bourse of all was Italy with a discount of 59% of the MSCI Italy, down 1% since September.